 Winning bidders will be required to submit 20 percent of their high bids within 10 business days of the auction's close.
 This payment will be non-refundable.
 If the winning bidder fails to make this initial payment in a timely manner then the licence will not be issued and the bidder will be subject to the applicable forfeiture penalty.
 The remaining 80 percent will be due within 45 business days of the auction's close.
 Failure by the winning bidder to make this final payment in a timely fashion will also result in the licence not being issued and again the bidder will be subject to the applicable forfeiture penalty.

-It is also important to note that beyond the payment of the winning bid, no other licence fees or payments will be required for the duration of the licence term.31top of page
+It is also important to note that beyond the payment of the winning bid, no other licence fees or payments will be required for the duration of the licence term.31

 The instructions for filing comments are provided in the following sections.
 All comments submitted as part of this consultation should cite the following:

 Respondents may submit comments electronically or in written format.Interested parties are strongly encouraged to provide their comments in electronic format to facilitate posting on the Department's web site.
 The Department requests that electronic submissions be in of the following formats if possible: WordPerfect; Microsoft Word; Adobe PDF; or ASCII TXT.
 Please indicate in the covering note the software format used, the version number and the operating system.